-I find little empirical evidence in support of the alternative hypothesis that investors jointly seek BIT and tax treaty access; results can be seen in Appendix Tables B.10 and B.11.
+I find little empirical evidence in support of the alternative hypothesis that investors jointly seek BIT and tax treaty access; results can be seen in Appendix Tables B.11 and B.12.
 I also use recently-released data from the IIA Mapping Project to test the possibility that some BITs may be more favorable to indirect investors than others, based on the presence or absense of clauses requiring substantial business activity and/or giving host states the right to deny treaty access to indirectly investing firms.
-The results, presented in Table B.12, are Figure 5: Results are similar across all samples.
-The presented estimates are from Model (4) of Table 4, and from Models (4) and (8) of Table 5.
-For plotting purposes, tax rate variables have been rescaled so that one unit is equal to 10 percentage points.

-highly similar to those presented in Tables 4 and 5.
+The results, presented in Table B.13, are highly similar to those presented in Tables 4 and 5.

 Next, I turn to the moderating effect of host state political risk.
 As demonstrated in Figure 4, the absence of a BIT between an investor's home and host states does not appear to be driving selection into indirect investment regardless of the level of political risk in the host state.
 Therefore, risk-motivated BIT shopping cannot explain firms' initial decision to make their investment indirectly through a conduit subsidiary.
 However, conditional on choosing to invest indirectly, H4b predicts that firms should be increasingly likely to seek BIT protection as host state political risk rises.
-To test this prediction, I again use Hainmueller, Mummolo and Xu (2019)'s binning estimator to estimate the marginal effect of conduit-host BIT coverage on the probability of selection at different levels of host state political risk for both samples.
+To test this prediction, I again use Hainmueller, Mummolo, and Xu (2019)'s binning estimator to estimate the marginal effect of conduit-host BIT coverage on the probability of selection at different levels of host state political risk for both samples.